Discoveri-org/Discoveri/README.md

 - `iterations_between_outputs`(integer): number of iterations between outputs, i.e. the output files dump and some message prints at screen.

 ##### Function to optimize
 - `use_test_function`: if `True`, the function `f(X)` to optimize, i.e. maximize, will be `test_function`.
 Otherwise, it will be `simulation_postprocessing_function`.
-For both cases, it is recommended to limit the orders of magnitude spanned by the function, e.g. using a `log(f(X))`, instead of `f(X)`.
-The best technique to limit the orders of magnitude will depend on the considered case.
 In both cases, the users must ensure that the function does not return `nan`,`-inf`,`inf`, and that a real result is always obtained.
 - `test_function`: a real-valued `numpy` function of the position `X`.
-- `simulation_postprocessing_function`: a real-valued function that returns the result of a postprocessing (defined by the users) of a simulation, e.g. the average energy of tracked particles of a Smilei simulation. ``Discoveri`` will prepare the simulation directories, launch the simulations corresponding to the sampled `X` positions and postprocess the results.
+- `simulation_postprocessing_function`: a real-valued function that returns the result of a postprocessing (defined by the users) of a simulation, e.g. the average energy of tracked particles of a Smilei simulation. ``:Discoveri`` will prepare the simulation directories, launch the simulations corresponding to the sampled `X` positions and postprocess the results.
 The users must ensure that the namelist of the used code can be modified to use the parameters in `X` as inputs.
 For more details, see the next section and the examples folder.

 ##### Job preparation and management  in a cluster (to complete)
 The users must ensure that these parameters are coherent. e.g. the template job submission script must set the correct name for the simulation log files, etc.
 - `input_parameters_names` (list of `number_of_dimensions` strings): important to modify the namelist to launch simulations.
-Currently, ``Discoveri`` assumes that a Python namelist is used by the code, where after a line containing `#External_config` a dictionary will be created by ``Discoveri``, containing the names of the parameters to explore and their values.
+Currently, ``:Discoveri`` assumes that a Python namelist is used by the code, where after a line containing `#External_config` a dictionary will be created by ``:Discoveri``, containing the names of the parameters to explore and their values.
 The namelist of the code must be prepared in order to use this dictionary.
 - `starting_directory`(string):
 - `home_directory`(string):
 - `path_executable`(string): the path of the executable.
 - `path_input_namelist`(string): the name of the namelist template to launch simulations.
-This template will be copied and modified by ``Discoveri`` in each simulation folder to include the dictionary with the `input_parameters_names` and the elements of `X`.
+This template will be copied and modified by ``:Discoveri`` in each simulation folder to include the dictionary with the `input_parameters_names` and the elements of `X`.
 - `path_submission_script`(string): path of the submission script for the job manager system where the simulations will be launched.
 - `path_second_submission_script`(string): path of the second submission script for the job manager system where the simulations will be launched (f needed).
 - `name_input_namelist`(string): name of the file for the input namelist.
 - `command_to_launch_jobs` (string): the command used to launch jobs in the job managing system where the simulations will be launched, e.g. `sbatch submission_scipt.sh` for SLURM.
 The users must ensure that all the required libraries are charged in the submission script and that this file has all the permissions to be used.
 - `name_log_file_simulations` (string): name of the log file produced by the simulations.
-- `word_marking_end_of_simulation_in_log_file`(string): a word that if present in the `name_log_file_simulations` of a simulation will tell ``Discoveri`` that the simulation has ended and can be postprocessed.
+- `word_marking_end_of_simulation_in_log_file`(string): a word that if present in the `name_log_file_simulations` of a simulation will tell ``:Discoveri`` that the simulation has ended and can be postprocessed.
-- `time_to_wait_for_iteration_results` (float): after launching `number_of_samples_per_iteration` simulations at each iteration, ``Discoveri`` will wait this time in seconds to check if at least one simulation has ended.
+- `time_to_wait_for_iteration_results` (float): after launching `number_of_samples_per_iteration` simulations at each iteration, ``:Discoveri`` will wait this time in seconds to check if at least one simulation has ended.
 The simulations that have ended are postprocessed, evaluating the corresponding `f(X)`.
-If some simulations are still running, ``Discoveri`` will wait again the same amount of time and check again.
+If some simulations are still running, ``:Discoveri`` will wait again the same amount of time and check again.
 This process continues until all the `number_of_samples_per_iteration` simulations have ended and the next iteration can start after all of them are postprocessed.

 #### Available optimization methods and their hyperparameters (to do)
-Following are the optimization techniques currently supported by ``Discoveri``, as well as their hyperparameters.
+Following are the optimization techniques currently supported by ``:Discoveri``, as well as their hyperparameters.

 - `"Random Search"`: in this optimization method, the array `X` for each sample of each iteration is generated pseudo-randomly, with a uniform distribution within the `search_interval`.
 Optimizer hyperparameter:
   - `use_Halton_sequence` (default value = `True`): if `True`, a scrambled Halton sequence (https://en.wikipedia.org/wiki/Halton_sequence) is used to draw the samples.
 Otherwise, they are drawn using `numpy.random.uniform` scaled and shifted for each dimension to draw `X` from the `search_interval` of interest.
 - `"Bayesian Optimization"`: based on the implementation of Gaussian process regression (GPR) provided by the `scikit-learn` library, with an anisotropic Matérn kernel with `nu=1.5`.
 The length scale of the Matérn kernel was optimized by maximizing the log-marginal-likelihood every time new data is fitted to the model.
 An expected improvement acquisition function is used.
+Sometimes convergence can be improved by limiting the orders of magnitude spanned by the function to optimize `f(X)`, e.g. using a `log(f(X))`, instead of `f(X)`.
+The best technique to limit the orders of magnitude will depend on the considered case.
 - `"Particle Swarm Optimization"`: the most common version of Particle Swarm Optimization (PSO), where an inertia term is added to the velocity update, as described in Y. Shi, R.C.
 Eberhart, 1998 https://ieeexplore.ieee.org/document/699146 .
 The `num_sample` samples represent the particles of the swarm, with position `X` and a velocity.
 At each iteration the velocity of the particles are updated adding a cognitive velocity component (proportional to a constant coefficient `c1`), a social velocity component (proportional to a constant coefficient `c2`, `c1+c1<4`) and the velocity at the last iteration multiplied by the constant inertia weight `w` (which must be `<1` to avoid velocity divergence).
 At each iteration, for each dimension `k`, the velocity component `V_k` and the position component `X_k` of each particle `i` at iteration `t+1` will be updated at each iteration using
 `V_k(t+1)=w*V_k(t)+c1*rand1*[Best_X_i_k-X_k(t)]+c2*rand2*[Best_X_swarm_k-X_k(t)]`
 and